kvikee

 The Cost of Creativity and the New Paradigm

 GrizzoUK, who became the face of this conflict, faced not only the mass removal of his content but also a temporary suspension of his channel.
 This is a brutal reality check for anyone building a brand based on someone else's intellectual property.
 The creator summarized the situation with a sense of resignation: "It's a shame Capcom did this, but it is what it is, I guess."
 This incident marks a shift in the developer-community relationship, where the freedom that once defined PC gaming is being slowly curtailed by corporate legal departments.
+The integration of Enigma Protector into their PC titles has further complicated matters, as it renders some legitimate mods non-functional and creates a hostile environment for even the most well-meaning utility modders.

 A New Front in the Modding War

 Is modding in its current form dying?
 Not necessarily, but it is migrating.
 More and more publishers are eyeing mod creators with suspicion.
 After the incident with GrizzoUK, a clear trend has emerged: companies are reclaiming control over their assets.
 Many top-tier modders are now moving their projects to games with more permissive policies toward user-generated content, such as titles from Shift Up or various indie studios.
 The modding scene is effectively seeking safer harbors where creative freedom isn't treated as a legal liability.
+This 'brain drain' could eventually lead to a decline in the long-term longevity of Capcom's future titles, as the community decides to invest their time elsewhere.

 What do you think?